defiwrapper/defiwrapper/packages/defi-sdk/src/query/networks/README.md

 }

 ```
-1. Go to the [./packages/defi-sdk/recipes/adapters/aave](./packages/defi-sdk/recipes/adapters/aave) folder, duplicate `polygon.graphql` and give it your network's name (i.e. `avalanche.graphql`)
+1. Go to the [defi-sdk/recipes/adapters/aave](../../../recipes/adapters/aave) folder, duplicate `polygon.graphql` and give it your network's name (i.e. `avalanche.graphql`)

 2. Look for the tokens you want to include for the protocol. *For example, to test if Aave tokens are correctly processed on Avalanche, we'll look for their token data on Aave's documentation, and inspect avalanche's block explorer:*
    - Token name: `Aave Avalanche Market DAI`
    - Token symbol: `avDAI`
    - Token address: `0x47AFa96Cdc9fAb46904A55a6ad4bf6660B53c38a`*.

-3. With this date, we edit the [./packages/defi-sdk/recipes/adapters/aave/e2e.json](./packages/defi-sdk/recipes/adapters/aave/e2e.json) to include the one token you're testing:
+3. With this date, we edit the [defi-sdk/recipes/adapters/aave/e2e.json](../../../recipes/adapters/aave/e2e.json) to include the one token you're testing:

     ```json
     {
     "query": "./avalanche.graphql",
     "variables": {
       "address": "0x47AFa96Cdc9fAb46904A55a6ad4bf6660B53c38a",
-      // Use google to find your network's RPC address, and add it below:
       "node": "https://api.avax.network/ext/bc/C/rpc"
     }
     ```

+    > Note: Use google to find your network's RPC address, and add it in the node field

     To have a throgh test, you should add the tokens from other protocols in that same network.
-For example, a few steps above we've added two protocols that already had [adapters](./packages/defi-sdk/recipes/adapters/) (Sushiswap and Curve.fi, which both are in Avalanche Network)
+For example, a few steps above we've added two protocols that already had [adapters](../../../recipes/adapters/) (Sushiswap and Curve.fi, which both are in Avalanche Network)

 ## To test your integration run these commands